steveburke/architech/README.md

  - library-management-server
  - library-management-ui

+To run the application in Docker run this command from the root of the repository:

+	docker-compose up

+** OR **

 To launch the application, start the postgres server with the following command:

 	docker run --name mypostgres -e POSTGRES_PASSWORD=zaq12wsx -p 5432:5432 -d postgres